12th Economics Chapter 9 Solutions (Money Market and Capital Market in India) Maharashtra Board – Free Solution

 7) Economizes the use of cash:

-Money market deals with various financial instruments that are close substitutes of money and not actual money.
+The money market deals with various financial instruments that are close substitutes of money and not actual money.
 Thus, it economizes the use of cash.

 8) Growth of Commerce, Industry and Trade:

-Money market facilitates discounting bills of exchange to local and international traders who are in urgent need of short-term funds.
+The money market facilitates discounting bills of exchange to local and international traders who are in urgent need of short-term funds.
 It also provides working capital for agriculture and small-scale industries.

 2) Explain the functions of RBI.

 Answer: Every country in the world has a Central Bank which is at the apex of the banking system.
 It is entrusted with the responsibility of regulating the money market in the country.
-Reserve Bank of India is the central bank of our country.
+The Reserve Bank of India is the central bank of our country.

 .Functions of the Reserve Bank of India are as follows.